webix-hub/docs/data/helpers/ajax_operations.md

 Promise API for Ajax requests
 ------------------------

-Webix is intergated with the [Promiz.js](http://promisesaplus.com/) library, which allows treating the result of asynchronous operations without callbacks.
+Webix is integrated with the [Promiz.js](http://promisesaplus.com/) library, which allows treating the result of asynchronous operations without callbacks.

 In other words, any Ajax request performed by Webix returns a **promise** object that represents the eventual result of this request and can be treated by **then()** method that is automatically executed when server response arrives.